Dental Veneers in Jonesboro, AR

 - Once we agree on the appearance of your new restorations, we take the following steps:

-- Prepare your teeth for the veneers by polishing away a small amount of the tooth surface.
+- Prepare your teeth for the veneers by removing a small amount of the tooth surface.

 - Take impressions of the prepared teeth which we use to make temporaries, and that our custom lab uses to fabricate your veneers.